Stream-Processing-with-Kafka-Streams/workshop/README.md

 So if you do not see immediate results ... wait a minute.

 #### Pay attention to the following:
+* Go to start.spring.io and create a new project, add the following starters:
+    * like
+* Store the generated project as a zipfile.

 * Use `enablebinding` to define your input
 * Define a `StreamListener`
 * Set the destination of that listener to: `traffic data`